nadaletomas/physicalcomputing/README.md

 ![image](https://github.com/user-attachments/assets/70da8d5e-2c6b-4870-b3be-167b39572b0d)

 # Physical Half Adder Circuit
-Once we understand all the information we need to know we can make the Half Adder circuit in a real circuit using some resistors, some butttons, some wires, some gates and some LED lights.
+Once we understand all the information we need to know, we can make the Half Adder circuit in a real circuit using some resistors, some butttons, some wires, some gates and some LED lights.

 # References
 Admin.
 (2020, July 28).
 Binary addition- definition, rules, method, tricks and examples.
 BYJUS. https://byjus.com/maths/binary-addition/

 GeeksforGeeks.
 (2024, September 23).
 Half adder in digital logic. https://www.geeksforgeeks.org/half-adder-in-digital-logic/